jeffreysorgen/golf-club-sensors/activity.md

 ```

 ##### How we will use this:
-The LED turns on with this code, and I think the code for the LED might be useful for us, but differently.
+The LED turns on with this code, and the code for the LED might be useful for us but in a different way.

 The big takeaway with this code is that the `while` command just hangs the activity until BLE disconnects and then the code will turn it off. _It's LED-centric code._ We'll use it to signal "Ready" or "Resting" in our code.
 But the rest of the code has shown us, like the prior example, how to build the `.ino` file.

 ##### All the _golf-swing-acc-ble_ code is here:
 (insert SIMPLIFIED built code for _golf-swing-acc-ble_)